 This section of the website has everything you need to know about how to go about recording moths and what to do with your records.

 Butterfly Conservation runs the following projects for moth recording:

 - The National Moth Recording Scheme - our flagship recording scheme for recording all larger moth species anywhere in the UK, Isle of Man or Channel Islands.

 - Moth Night - the annual celebration of moths and moth recording.
-Record somewhere new, invite friends and family or hunt for target species.
-This year Moth Night takes place on 8-10 August.
+Record somewhere new, invite friends or organise a public event.
+10-12 September 2015.

 - Migrant Watch - a simple, online survey for anyone who spots the amazing Humming-bird Hawk-moth or beautiful Painted Lady butterfly during 2014.

 - Big Butterfly Count - a simple, online survey of butterflies and day-flying moths aimed at people with no previous experience of recording.
 Only takes 15 minutes!
 17 July - 9 August 2015.